 If you’re excited by the opportunities of the creative age, but worried about the effect of all those interruptions and digital distractions on your creative work, Productivity for Creative People has been written for you.

-Get help from one of the top coaches
+Get help from one of the top coaches for creative professionals

 For the past twenty years creative coach Mark McGuinness has helped hundreds of creatives like you to overcome these challenges.